archwrt/archwrt-dispatcher/README.md

 # archwrt-dispatcher
-Dispatcher for handling iptables and others by systemd service.
+Dispatcher for handling iptables nat forwarding and others by systemd service.

 ### This is a quick and dirty solution

-Dirty solution for setting iptables and managing annoying `After=network.target` services with `wait-for-oneline.service` and `netctl`'s `ExecUpPost`.
+Since `netctl` is a dirty and quick solution, this is quick and dirty.

 ### Tips for netctl.profile